Could mindfulness be the key to unlock better mental health at work and increase productivity?

 Advocated by business leaders from Richard Branson to Jeff Weiner, I wanted to explore the hype around mindfulness in a little more detail…

-I had the pleasure of catching up with Tom Freeman, Business Psychologist at Headspace – a global leader in changing the way we think about mindfulness.
+We had the pleasure of catching up with Tom Freeman, Business Psychologist at Headspace – a global leader in changing the way we think about mindfulness.
 Tom’s team assist companies in embedding the Headspace product into their organisations, educating employees and leaders on what mindfulness is, the science behind the concept, and what steps need to be taken to integrate the mindfulness practice into daily routines and improve their mental health at work.

 What is mindfulness, and how is it different from meditation?